Some answers on how coaching works for barristers, solicitors and legal executives

 Again, the short answer is “it depends”.
 A good coach should discourage you from being dependant on them, but top-ups might be useful.
 A lot of progress can be made in a 6-month coaching assignment with sessions roughly once a month.

-Is coaching confidential?
+Is coaching for lawyers confidential?

 Yes – confidential and non-judgmental, save for any exceptions which must be agreed and explicit, for example where confidentiality must be breached to prevent the commission of a crime, or to protect the coachee’s health.
 A good coach will regularly access supervision to ensure that they are operating ethically and effectively, and they may need to discuss something which has arisen in your session within supervision, but if this happens, all parties will take care to ensure that you cannot be identified.